-• Couple Relationships - Several of the faculty and graduate students within the program are interested in the patterns, dynamics, and characteristics of same-sex and other-sex romantic relationships in diverse populations.
-Some of the topics actively being studied in our department include:

-- social and cultural contexts of marital relationships; - marital processes and risks associated with the probability of divorce; - postdivorce adjustment; remarriage and stepfamilies; - identity formation and negotiation during family transitions (e.g., parenthood, (re)marriage, divorce); - sexuality among racial, ethnic, and sexual minorities; sexual and reproductive health; - intra- and interpersonal characteristics of high conflict couples; therapeutic interventions for couples; - methodological and measurement issues with dyadic data; - family of origin experiences as these relate to the structure and experience of adult partnerships. - Gerontology The gerontology specialization in HDFS provides students with a comprehensive background in theory and research in social gerontology, within the broader context of Human Development and Family Studies, highlighting the value of aging and the positive aspects of development.
+- Couple Relationships Several of the faculty and graduate students within the program are interested in the patterns, dynamics, and characteristics of same-sex and other-sex romantic relationships in diverse populations.
+Some of the topics actively being studied in our department include: - social and cultural contexts of marital relationships; - marital processes and risks associated with the probability of divorce; - postdivorce adjustment; remarriage and stepfamilies; - identity formation and negotiation during family transitions (e.g., parenthood, (re)marriage, divorce); - sexuality among racial, ethnic, and sexual minorities; sexual and reproductive health; - intra- and interpersonal characteristics of high conflict couples; therapeutic interventions for couples; - methodological and measurement issues with dyadic data; - family of origin experiences as these relate to the structure and experience of adult partnerships. - Gerontology The gerontology specialization in HDFS provides students with a comprehensive background in theory and research in social gerontology, within the broader context of Human Development and Family Studies, highlighting the value of aging and the positive aspects of development.
 The curriculum is flexible so that students can pursue areas of individual interest.
-A certificate in gerontology is available for Master's and Doctoral students.
-Students can receive hands-on experience through individualized supervised field placements, research assistantships, an active mentoring program, and opportunities to interact with professionals in the field of aging through a formal lecture series.
 Faculty researchers aim to improve the health and well being of older individuals and communities by engaging in collaborative, multi-disciplinary research.
-Current research includes projects that aim to: - Analyze the effects of federal, state and local policies on the lives of older adults, their families and caregivers. - Improve housing and long-term care environments for older adults in the State of Connecticut and across the nation. - Understand the impact of chronic illness, particularly cancer, on the health and well being of older adults and their families in the United States. - Examine the needs of caregivers and care-receivers to help identify services and/or programs to assist in providing quality care to family members. - Understand the influence of culture, gender, and race on aging, health, and health disparities. - Health and Well-Being in Social Context Faculty and graduate Students in this area of specialization are concerned with investigation into the processes that promote health and well-being at the individual, familial, community, and societal levels.
-Working within a Human Development and Family Studies framework, researchers examine these processes across the life span and in interaction with socio-economic, community, cultural, environmental, and institutional systems.
+Current research includes projects that aim to: - Analyze the effects of federal, state and local policies on the lives of older adults, their families and caregivers. - Understand the impact of chronic illness, particularly cancer, on the health and well being of older adults and their families in the United States. - Examine the needs of caregivers and care-receivers to help identify services and/or programs to assist in providing quality care to family members. - Understand the influence of culture, gender, and race on aging, health, and health disparities. - Health and Well-Being in Social Context Faculty and graduate Students in this area of specialization are concerned with investigation into the processes that promote health and well-being at the individual, familial, community, and societal levels.
+Working within a Human Development and Family Studies framework, researchers examine these processes across the life span and in interaction with socioeconomic, community, cultural, environmental, and institutional systems.
 Adopting the World Health Organization's definition of health as "a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity," HDFS faculty use multidisciplinary and interdisciplinary approaches as well as a variety of quantitative and qualitative methods to better understand the social and psychological contexts of health and well-being.